rsdn/CodeJam/PerfTests/docs/Overview.md

 ### Competition metrics

 CodeJam.PerfTests allows to collect, store and validate a bunch of performance metrics for each member of competition.
 Out of the box there are metric value providers for execution time, memory allocations, GC calls and so on.
-Also there's public API for adding third-party metric value providers (*--not stable; not documented yet--*) so if you're missing something (SQLexecution time? network IO?) you'll be able to measure it.
+Also there's public API for adding third-party metric value providers (*--not stable; not documented yet--*) so if you're missing something (SQL execution time? network IO?) you'll be able to measure it.

 Some of providers do support so-called relative metrics: instead of reporting absolute values results are scaled to baseline competition member.
 Relative metrics are especially useful when absolute metric values highly depends on environment or hardware and therefore may vary from run to run.
 A great example of such metric is execution time.
 Default config does not ensure absolute execution time at all.
 Instead of this competitions use Scaled metric that exposes execution time of the member compared to the baseline member.

+> **ITS MATH TIME**
+>
+> The Scaled metric provided by CodeJam.Perftests assumes that timing measurements do belong to lognormal distribution.
+In contrast to normal distribution model used in BenchmarkDotNet the former one provides more accurate results on measurements with long tail distribution.
+>
+> Explanation for humans: the results from Scaled columns in the output of BenchmarkDotNet and CodeJam.PerfTests may differ and its fine.

 If competition uses a relative metric but there's no baseline member in competition the perftest will fail with